nhoening/StoSim/doc/tut/basic.rst

 the line.
 We will do that when we return to the random-walk example to discuss :ref:`stochastic_example`.

-This concludes the first tutorial - I hope it helped a little to explain how to use Nicessa.
+This concludes the first tutorial - I hope it helped a little to explain how to use StoSim.